Non-Abelian Chiral 2-Form and M5-Branes: Non-Abelain Chiral 2-Form: Multiple M5-Branes

 On the other hand, the interpretation above allows us to understand some puzzles about the proposal of recent papers \cite{Douglas,LPS} claiming that the 5 dimensional D4-brane theory is already sufficient to describe the 6 dimensional M5-brane system even for a finite $R$.
 In their proposal, the momentum $p_5$ in the 5-th (compactified) direction is represented by the ``instanton'' number on the 4 spatial dimensions.
 The first puzzle with this interpretaion is that, in the phase when $U(N)$ symmetry is broken to $U(1)^{N}$, there is no instanton solution.
 But physically this corresponds to having M5-brane well separated from each other, and they should still be allowed to have nonzero $p_5$.
 This problem does not exist in our model.
 In our model $p_5$ is carried by the KK modes when the Lie algebra of the gauge symmetry is Abelian.
 Furthermore, the Abelian case of our model is already known to be equivalent to a 6 dimensional theory which has the full Lorentz symmetry in the large $R$ limit. \\

 The second puzzle of their proposal is that the instanton number only gives the total value of $p_5$ of a state, and there is no way to specify the distribution of $p_5$ over different physical degrees of freedom.
 For example, the state with $m$ units of $p_5$ contributed from the scalar field $X^1$ and $n$ units of $p_5$ from $X^2$ cannot be distinguished from the state with the numbers $m$ and $n$ switched.
 A possible resolution of this puzzle is that, perhaps due to strong interactions, we can no longer distinguish different distributions of $p_5$ over different degrees of freedom.
 In other words, it is unphysical to specify the distribution of $p_5$.
-If true, this would be a mysterious phenomenon, but we can not rule out this possibility, as we know very little about how to label physical degrees of freedom in a strongly correlated system. \\
+If true, this would be a mysterious phenomenon, but we can not rule out this possibility, as we know very little about how to label physical degrees of freedom in a strongly correlated system.
 In our model, the instanton number of the 1-form $ A_i \equiv RB_{i5}^{\z} $ should only be interpreted as the value of $p_5$ of the field $A_i$.
 In other words, the so-called ``zero-modes'' $B_{i5}^{(0)}$ can still carry nonzero $p_5$.
 The 5-th momentum of the 2-form potential is manifest as the KK mode index.
 The scalar fields $X^I$ and the fermions $\Psi$, when they are introduced into our model, would have their own KK modes to specify their $p_5$ contribution.
 There is no ambiguity in the momentum carrier for a given instanton number. \\